 - Download the Samsung USB Drivers for the computer this running on a version of the Windows operating system.

-Rooting the Samsung Galaxy A5 SM-A500H running on the Android 6.0.1 Marshmallow software updates using CF-Auto-Root
+How to Root Samsung Galaxy A5 SM-A500H on Android 6.0.1 Marshmallow Software Updates Using CF-Auto-Root

 1. Unlock the Developer Options menu on the Samsung Galaxy A5 smartphone so you can turn on the USB Debugging Mode that is available on the menu.